KeyeZhang/NodeJS-Mongo-Restful-TodoList-API/README.md

     - Multiple users with the same email cannot exist.
     - Tasks cannot be created (or updated) without a name or a deadline.
 All other fields that the user did not specify should be set to reasonable values.

-## Tips
-  - Start early!
-  - Please DO NOT delete the `.gitignore file` from the project
-  - Check out [Postman](https://www.getpostman.com/postman) to your API

-### How to use the DB Scripts

-Assuming your API is fully operational (you need to have implement /users and /tasks endpoints for your API), these scripts will populate and clear your database as needed.

-**dbClean.py**

-`python dbClean.py -u "yoururl.com" -p 4000 `

-You can change "yoururl.com" and the port number to match your own database.
-Leave the quotation marks.
-DO NOT include "/api/" or "/user" etc. If these parameters are not specified, this script will, by default, clear out the http://uiucwp.com:4000 database.

-**dbFill.py**

-`python dbFill.py -u "yoururl.com" -p 4000 -n 10 -t 30`

-Once again, change the url and port number to match your database.
-You can populate your database with X users and Y tasks (in the above case, 10 and 30 respectively).
-This will randomly generate users with realistic names and emails as well as realistic tasks.
-Tasks will have a 50% chance of being completed and a 60% chance of being assigned.
-If num_tasks >> num_users, users will likely have multiple tasks assigned to them.
-A task will have one assigned user at most.

-**task.txt**

-Contains sample task descriptions.
-Edit if you want, I don't care.

-## Rules
-1. This is an individual assignment.
-No collaboration is permitted.
-2. It is not permitted to copy/paste code that is not your own.
-You are, however, free to look at different code sources for inspiration and clarity.
-All sources (code as well as reading material) that you reference to complete this assignment must be declared in the submission.
-3. If you think something you’re doing might not be acceptable, please ask on Piazza.

 ## Environment Setup Guide
 1. Clone the repository: